bruderalex/Questor/README.md

 * Questor.Core

 ### Questor.Core
 A main business logic project, which contains specifications for services, implementations of which are used to maintain primary and auxiliary logic of application.
 Main service is an `ISearchService` and an 'ISearchEngine'. `ISearchService` describes a main search logic and 'ISearchEngine' is implemented by concrete search engines, such as "GoogleSearchEngine".
+Main logic of receiving search results for each search engine is described in `ISearchEngine` interface implementations and based on site scraping.
+Despite search engine type, each of them has `Selector` property. `Selector` describes how to retrieve search results from response.
+Each engine also has a `Search` method.
+For all engines this method is quite similar, but has some difference (eg. Bing won't send valid results without cookies in search request).

-### Questor.Infrustructure
+### Questor.Infrastructure
-A project, which contains infrustructure components, such as repositories, commands, migrations for database and so on.
+A project, which contains infrastructure components, such as repositories, commands, migrations for database and so on.

 ### Questor.Web
-An UI project, which also desribes startup of application and contains main entry point.
+An UI project, which also describes startup of application and contains main entry point.

 ### Libraries usage
 Questor uses some third-party libraries such as: